FrozenWolf-Cyber/crypto-mlops/README.md

 ---

-Here’s your **rephrased and properly formatted README section** version of that “Idea Overview” — written in Markdown, styled for GitHub readability, and preserving your technical depth:

----

 ## 🧠 Idea Overview

 We scrape **article data**, **Bitcoin prices**, and other related statistics at regular intervals to power a continuous MLOps pipeline.